 Theoretical perspectives that explain and/or interpret environmental change and human environmental interactions; conceptual tools to understand complex relationship between nature and society at multiple scales; ways in which individuals and communities have overcome economic and environmental limitations in economically developed countries and economically developing countries; critical thinking through exposure to contentious viewpoints and assessment of their strengths and weaknesses.
 Prerequisites: RHET:1030 or RHET:1040 or RHET:1060.
-Requirements: completion of General Education rhetoric requirement.
+Requirements: completion of GE CLAS Core Rhetoric.

 RHET:3150 Narratives of Gender and Masculinity3 s.h.

 Engaging with and deconstructing the stories men and women tell about what it means to be a man in the 21st century; topics may include cultural differences in the construction of gender and masculinity, queer masculinity, masculinity and social justice movements (especially feminism), history of the present moment in masculinity, masculinity from a non-binary perspective, literary representations of masculinity, and masculinity in mass culture.
-Requirements: completion of rhetoric requirement.
+Requirements: completion of GE CLAS Core Rhetoric.
 Same as GWSS:3700.